 Hanging up the gear, or not

-This event forces the Avengers out of retirement to face a mix of technologically-advanced and superpowered enemies, led by a company called AIM.
+This event forces the Avengers out of retirement to face a mix of technologically-advanced and superpowered enemies, led by a company called AIM (Advanced Idea Mechanics).
 They initially show up as a force to completely replace heroes in the world, and slowly the heroes will learn that there’s an actual conspiracy against them by AIM.

-The game will feature a single-player campaign mode, called Hero missions, despite also including co-op missions in Warzone mode.
-You will be able to play as all six included Avengers at first, along with recruiting many others throughout the single-player campaign, and they will all be customizable, both with new equipment that upgrade your stats and abilities and by using costumes.
+The game will feature a single-player campaign mode, called Hero missions, as well as also including co-op missions in Warzone mode.
+Eventually, you will be able to play as all six included Avengers after recruiting them throughout the single-player campaign.
+They will all be customizable, both with new equipment that upgrades your stats and abilities and by using costumes.
 Ms. Marvel was later revealed to also play a role, as announced during New York Comic Con 2019.
+The latest War Table showcase revealed that Ms. Marvel would play a large role, as she attempts to reunite the members of the Avengers.

 We also know who will be voicing the titular heroes: